mrhappyasthma/MiniJava-Compiler/README.md

 >MiniJava is a subset of Java.
 The meaning of a MiniJava program is given by its meaning as a Java program.
 Overloading is not allowed in MiniJava.
 The MiniJava statement System.out.println( ... ); can only print integers.
 The MiniJava expression e.length only applies to expressions of type int [].

+Additionally, it should be noted that our compiler only supports functions with a maximum of 4 arguments (3 parameters + the implicity "this" for the non-static functions) for all functions aside from "main(String[] args)" and "System.out.println()".

 ### To Build:

 The easiest way to build the project is with the provided Makefile on a linux environment.
 Simply running ```make``` should build everything for you.</li>